dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

   > [!NOTE]
   > `invokeMethodAsync` and `invokeMethod` don't accept an assembly name parameter when invoking an instance method.

-  `invokeMethodAsync` returns a [JS `Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) representing the result of the operation. `invokeMethod` (Blazor WebAssembly only) returns the result of the operation.
+  `invokeMethodAsync` returns a [JS `Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) representing the result of the operation. `invokeMethod` (client-side components only) returns the result of the operation.

   > [!IMPORTANT]
-  > The asynchronous function (`invokeMethodAsync`) is preferred over the synchronous version (`invokeMethod`) to support Blazor Server scenarios.
+  > For server-side components, we recommend the asynchronous function (`invokeMethodAsync`) over the synchronous version (`invokeMethod`).

 * Dispose of the <xref:Microsoft.JSInterop.DotNetObjectReference>.